Avenire/ninja-maxxphelper/README.md

 deathAlertsFailColor=#FF3232
 ; ...
 Hex string (RBG) of a color for system notifications (i.e. when XPNPCLocator is toggled).
 Default is green #32FF32. systemNotificationsColor=#32FF32
 ; ...
-Enables thief scanner,  1 - on, 0 - off, default - on in Gothic 2.
-considerPickpocketing=1
-; ...
-Color of the text alert if thief scanner determined NPC to become not-pickpocketable. pickpocketAlertsWarningColor=#FF5F15
-; ...
-Color of XPNPCLocator pickpocket tracker when thief scanner thinks pickpocketing attempt will succeed. pickpocketSeemsEnoughDexColor=#32FF32
-; ...
-Color of XPNPCLocator pickpocket tracker when thief scanner thinks pickpocketing attempt will fail. pickpocketSeemsNotEnoughDexColor=#FF3232
-; ...
-Color of XPNPCLocator pickpocket tracker when thief scanner cannot determine if pickpocketing will succeed or is currently unavailable (NPC doesn't have the item yet etc). pickpocketIndeterminableColor=#FF5F15
-; ...
 Color of XPNPCLocator tracker if NPC is hostile towards player (like monster). locatorHostileNPCColor=#FF3232
 ; ...
 How long system notifications (i.e. when XPNPCLocator is toggled) are displayed.